codersclub/emlog.ml/docs/README.md

 ## Software Copyright Statement

-- emlog is developed and maintained by Naduo Memory (network name), and the copyright belongs to Tianjin DiDi Memory Information Technology Co., Ltd. emlog's intellectual property rights and all related information content, including but not limited to: text, graphics, interface design, layout framework, and related data, are protected by the relevant intellectual property laws and regulations of the People's Republic of China.
+- Emlog is developed and maintained by Naduo Memory (network name), and the copyright belongs to Tianjin DiDi Memory Information Technology Co., Ltd.
+  Emlog's intellectual property rights and all related information content, including but not limited to: text, graphics, interface design, layout framework, and related data, are protected by the relevant intellectual property laws and regulations of the People's Republic of China.
 - Software copyright registration number: 2023SR0497514
-- emlog trademark registration number: 68888345, 68812471
+- Emlog trademark registration number: 68888345, 68812471